darkvanilla/imgcollection/README.md

 # imgcollection
-A simple web-app for photo upload &amp; display, powered by Flask.
+A simple "secure" web-app for photo upload &amp; display, powered by Flask.

 # Introduction